kemalat/codility-lessons/java-core.md

 ### What is Bean ?
 The objects that form the backbone of Spring application and that are managed by the Spring IoC container are called beans.
 Inversion of Control is a process in which an object defines its dependencies without creating them.
 This object delegates the job of constructing such dependencies to an IoC container.

+### Inversion of Control vs Dependency Injection
+IoC (Inversion of Control) :- It’s a generic term and implemented in several ways (events, delegates etc).(IoC) means that objects do not create other objects on which they rely to do their work.
+Instead, they get the objects that they need from an outside source (for example, an xml configuration file).

+DI (Dependency Injection) :- DI is a sub-type of IoC and is implemented by constructor injection, setter injection or Interface injection.